Big Joe Williams: From busking to Bluebird

-Born in Oktibbeha County, a few miles west of Crawford, Mississippi, Williams as a youth began wandering across the United States busking and playing in stores, bars, alleys and work camps.
+Born a few miles west of Crawford in Oktibbeha County, Mississippi, Williams as a youth began wandering across the United States busking and playing in stores, bars, alleys, and work camps.
 In the early 1920s he worked in the Rabbit Foot Minstrels revue.
 He recorded with the Birmingham Jug Band in 1930 for Okeh Records.

 In 1934, he was in St. Louis, Missouri, where he met the record producer Lester Melrose, who signed him to Bluebird Records in 1935.
 He stayed with Bluebird for ten years, recording such blues hits as "Baby, Please Don't Go" (1935) and "Crawlin' King Snake" (1941), both of which were later covered by many other musicians.
-He also recorded with other blues singers, including Sonny Boy Williamson, Robert Nighthawk and Peetie Wheatstraw.
-Around this time he was reportedly married to St. Louis blues singer Bessie Mae Smith, who he sometimes credited with writing “Baby Please Don’t Go”.
+He also recorded with other blues singers, including Sonny Boy Williamson, Robert Nighthawk, and Peetie Wheatstraw.
+Around this time he was reportedly married to St. Louis blues singer Bessie Mae Smith, who he sometimes credited with writing "Baby, Please Don't Go".

 During the early 1930s, Williams was accompanied on his travels through the Mississippi Delta by a young Muddy Waters.
 Williams recounted to Blewett Thomas, "I picked Muddy up in Rolling Fork when he was about 15.
 He went all 'round the Delta playin' harmonica behind me.
 But I had to put him down after a while.
 All these women were comin' up to me and sayin', 'Oh. your young son is so nice!'
 See, I had to put Muddy down because he was takin' away my women."